-Translation:We do not go to the car, but to the water.
+Translation:We are not going to the car, but to the water.

 I think not - I think that would be felé rather than -hez.